-A major solution involves making adjustments to your diet.
+A primary solution for managing acid reflux involves making adjustments to your diet.

 Harvard Health Publishing suggests avoiding trigger foods like spicy food, tomatoes, garlic, tea, onions, chocolate, and alcohol.
 They also recommend that you try eating slowly and avoiding carbonated beverages, which make you burp.